graphql/composite-schemas-wg/rfcs/spec/spec/Section 2 -- Composition.md

 **Explanatory Text**

-GraphQL Fusions considers types with the same name accross subgraphs as semantically equivalent and mergable.
+GraphQL Composite Schemas spec considers types with the same name accross subgraphs as semantically equivalent and mergable.

 Types that do not have the same kind are considered not mergeable.